 Other insurance types, like life or income protection insurance, can cover you if you can no longer work to support yourself or your loved ones.
 Our insurance needs calculator can help you get an idea of how much insurance you may need here.

 If your super is in a MySuper account, check whether this is right for you.

-Remember to look at what insurance cover and benefits you may lose by doing this before you consolidate.
+Remember to look at what insurance cover or benefits you may lose by doing this before you consolidate.

-Compound your interest, repay early withdrawals and grow your super to make your money work harder for your future.
+Consider compound interest for your savings, repay early super withdrawals and grow your super to make your money work harder for your future.